 Collecting your pet's poop or pee sample is easy!

-Here are some of our vet's top tips:
+Here are some of our vet's top tips for sample collection:

 Fecal Collection Tips

 As soon as your Fecal Test Collection Kit arrives, freeze the included ice pack for shipping.
 To keep your pet's fecal sample fresh and provide accurate test results, be sure to ship it with the frozen ice pack included in your kit.
 Freeze the pack flat to aid in shipping.

 Fresh feces is best, so wait until your doggo goes or kitty uses the litter box and then pounce!

 For multi-cat households: Make sure the litter box is cleaned prior to collecting a sample.
 Some cat parents prefer to isolate their kitty in a bathroom with its own litter box until it poops.
 Others keep the litter cleaned and carefully watch until the cat they need a sample from has used the litter box.
 There’s no perfect way to collect a stool sample in a multi-cat household, just be sure you have the right cat’s poop!

 We recommend wearing the provided medical gloves whenever handling your pet’s poop sample.
 Remove the sample spoon from the collection vial, and scoop about one gram of stool (about the size of a grape or sugar cube).

 Try to avoid getting too much litter or debris in the sample vial, although a small amount is expected.
 Use the collection scoop to place the fecal sample in the vial and secure tightly.

 Place the vial in the sample bag and seal.
 Refrigerate the bagged sample until you are ready to send.